Eduardo Verástegui: Alleged Nazi salute at CPAC

 In February 2025, Verástegui performed a gesture resembling a Nazi salute at the end of his speech at the Conservative Political Action Conference (CPAC) in the United States.
 After saying, "My heart is with all of you" (a reference to the same gesture by Elon Musk at the 2025 inauguration), and touching his chest, he raised his right arm with his hand extended, mimicking the fascist gesture.
 This incident adds to other similar gestures at the 2025 CPAC.
 Former Donald Trump advisor Steve Bannon was also accused of making a Nazi salute during his speech at the event.
 Bannon denied the accusation, claiming the gesture was simply a wave to the crowd.

-Metanoia films
+Accusation of censorship by Mexican public media

+In late December 2025, journalist Sabina Berman recorded an interview with Verástegui for her program Largo aliento, produced by her and broadcast by the public broadcasters Canal Once, operated by the National Polytechnic Institute, and Canal Catorce, operated by the Mexican State Public Broadcasting System (SPR).
+Berman announced the interview on X and TikTok on January 6, 2026, with broadcasts scheduled for January 8 and 10 respectively; however, the interview did not air as planned.
+On January 9, the Audience Ombudsman offices of both networks issued a statement indicating that, in their view, the content of the interview did not conform to the constitutional and legal principles governing the SPR and could promote ideas contrary to the fundamental rights of women and vulnerable groups.

+Verástegui described the decision as censorship on social media, accused the government of engaging in what he characterized as "fascist" practices, and stated that he intended to distribute the interview through alternatives, and cited Trump and US Secretary of State Marco Rubio to observe the situation.
+Berman stated that she was unaware of the decision, that she had expected the interview to be broadcast, and that the decision not to air it was made by the networks.
+On January 13, Berman released the full interview on her personal YouTube account.

+Ventures

 Verástegui cofounded the production company Metanoia Films (the Greek word for "conversion") with co-founders and partners Sean Wolfington, Alejandro Gomez Monteverde, and Leo Severino.
 The company is based in Beverly Hills, California.
 The company released its debut film, Bella, directed by Alejandro Gomez Monteverde and starring Verástegui.
 The company's latest project is Little Boy, written by Alejandro Monteverde and Pepe Portillo.
 Starring Emily Watson, Kevin James, David Henrie, Jakob Salvati, and Ben Chaplin, and set in 1945, it tells the story of Pepper, an eight-year-old who does all he can to be reunited with his father, a soldier fighting in World War II and captured by the Japanese.
 Meanwhile, Pepper has to befriend Hashimoto, a Japanese man living in his town.